ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 - **Not saved in git memory**: Your file is not saved until you commit the file to Git's memory
 - **Saved in git memory**: Only once you have committed a file, it becomes saved in Git's memory

-> Check: Work with the person next to you, get on the web, and take 3 minutes to come up with a one-sentence explanation of the difference between untracked and stage files.
-Get ready to share out.

 ## Guided Practice: Let's use Git (15 mins)